katekalcevich/Test-ARIA/README.md

 - the modal container has a role of dialog (which screen readers will announce)
 - the modal container has aria-modal set to true
 - the modal has either an aria-labelledby property or an aria-label

+### Dialogs, modal dialogs and alert dialogs
+They are all interface elements that open on top of a web page.
+- A dialog requests optional input from a user - they can be cancelled.
+- Modal dialogs restrict the interface so that you can only interact with that dialog.
+Users must interact with the modal dialog in order to continue their task.
+- An alert dialog is used when an alert, error, or warning occurs that requires user action.

+The a modal dialog (often referred to as a modal only) and an alert dialog have different roles.
+A modal will also dim the web page it opens on top of, but an alert dialog won't.